t81dev/ternary-delta/README.md

 **Balanced ternary: what changes, what doesn’t, and why now.**

-This repository is a delta-oriented reference.
+This repository is a **delta-oriented reference**.
 It does not argue that ternary replaces binary.

-It documents *exactly where balanced ternary alters semantics*, *where it does not*, and *why present-day constraints make experimentation rational rather than nostalgic*.
+It documents:
+- where **balanced ternary changes semantics**,
+- where **modern computing constraints remain fixed**, and
+- why **present conditions make experimentation rational**, not nostalgic.

 The goal is clarity, not advocacy.